 An introduction to hospitality

-by Elizabeth Biedrzycki on July 16, 2015 in innovation
+by Elizabeth Biedrzycki on July 16, 2015 in uncategorized

 My grandmother breathes hospitality in and out all day long.
 Preparing and serving food for others gives her purpose and happiness.
 She brings people together, no matter their background, around a common table.
 I have and continue to learn a lot from her.
 She inspires me to wonder, dream and imagine what hospitality is and why I, and people in general, struggle with the concept.

 In his book "Reaching Out", Henri J.M.
 Nouwen says, "Hospitality means primarily the creation of free space where the stranger can enter and become a friend instead of an enemy.
 Hospitality is not to change people, but to offer them space where change can...

 When photobombing leads to sharing the gospel story

 by Guest Author on July 16, 2015 in great commission

 Photobombing, it's not how I typically try to meet strangers, and definitely not how I try to start friendships.
 But one of the biggest things I've learned in South Asia is how the Father truly can (and does) use all things to bring people to His name.
 My teammate and I met and befriended a group of girls two Saturdays ago when we photobombed their selfies.
 It was a rather awkward first impression to make, but ironically, it has turned into a beautiful friendship.
 We met with them over pancakes (their first ones!) last Saturday afternoon, and the conversations we had with them blew us away.
 The following is an account of that...

 Disaster Recovery Work Continues in Moore!

 by Kyle Crim on July 15, 2015 in great commandment